30 Second Summary

 How can you adapt your sales process to be more in line with your prospect’s buying process?

-There are many questions that sales and marketing professionals have to find answers to in today’s market.
+There are many questions that sales and marketing professionals have to find answers to in today’s market when it comes to b2b lead generation.

 One of the challenges uncovered in a recent Hubspot research project is the disconnect between what prospects want to hear in the various stages of their buying process versus what sales and marketing are giving them.